 O come let us adore him, O come let us adore him,

-4. Yea, Lord, we greet thee, born this happy morning,
+O come let us adore him, Christ the Lord. - Yea, Lord, we greet thee, born this happy morning,

 Jesus, to thee be all glory given.